SYBIL

 "The strong will dominate the weak."

+They always have.
 Under liquid sovereignty, the strong will dominate through superior enforcement capability.
-But the weak will have options the state system denied them: choice of provider, exit rights, competitive pressure on sovereigns.
+But the weak will have options the state system denied them: exit rights, competitive pressure on sovereigns.
+A citizen trapped under an oppressive state monopoly has one option — revolution, which almost always fails.
+A subscriber to an oppressive sovereignty provider has another — switching providers.
+Exit is easier than revolution.
+This does not eliminate domination.
+It changes its character, from captive to competitive.

 Where is the Sibyl in all of this?